ozuranskiProject/UFC-Predictor-App/README.md

 ## How It Works
 - Choose a gender/weight class from the top scroll bar
 - Pick two fighters from dropdown menus (only a sample of fighters will be used for now for each weightclass)
-  - Directly after inputting fighter, the fighters profile image will be pulled and displayed (rather than storing every fighter's photo, of course)
+  - Directly after inputting fighter, the fighter's profile image will be pulled and displayed (rather than storing every fighter's photo, of course)
 - Press a button or hit Enter/“Fight!” to run the simulation and view:
   - Win probabilities for each fighter
   - A stat-by-stat comparison